I have had multiple requests to post a tutorial on how to make a Russell costume from the movie UP. So here it is…

 There are quite a few props to this costume but don’t let that overwhelm you.
 It was fairly easy to make the props and to gather everything I needed.
 It was also pretty inexpensive as well!
 If you are looking for how to make a Mr. Fredrickson costume please CLICK HERE

-I couldn't find a scout sash/Wilderness Explorer sash that fit so I sewed one out of brown fabric.
+I couldn’t find a scout sash/Wilderness Explorer sash that fit so I sewed one out of brown fabric.
 It took me 15 minutes and cost .50 cents.
-Tutorial coming soon.
 Then I made the Wilderness Explorer Badges for Tutorial Click Here.

 Next, I made the Wilderness Explorer Handbook.

 First, you will need Mod Podge.
-Click here for resource.
+Click here for resources.
 It can also be found at any craft store.
 And you will need a foam brush to apply it.
-Next you will need a hard back book you don't mind recovering and a print off of the cover.
+Next, you will need a hard back book you don’t mind recovering and a print off of the cover.

 You can print it off Click here.
 I sized it small so it would fit the mini book I had.
 You can print it off larger for a larger book.

-Then print it off the size you want, cut and mod pogde the cover on.
+Then print it off the size you want, cut and mod podge the cover on.